syrupy-project/syrupy/README.md

 #### `diff`

 This is an option to snapshot only the diff between the actual object and either a previous snapshot or in-memory data.
-Give the `diff` argument a previous snapshot `index`/`name` to use a saved snapshot, or pass another data object to write only the difference without creating a base snapshot.
+Give the `diff` argument a previous snapshot `index`/`name` to use a saved snapshot, or use `diff_data` to write only the difference without creating a base snapshot.

 ```py
 def test_diff(snapshot):